itdxer/neupy/site/2015/09/07/password_recovery.rst

         return list(bits_list)

-Function above takes 2 parameters.
+Our function takes 2 parameters.
 First one is a string which we want to encode.
 The second attribute is set up a constant length for the input vector.
-If length of the input string is less than the ``max_length`` value, then function adds spaces at the beginning of the string.
+If length of the input string is less than the ``max_length`` value, then function adds fill the spaces at the beginning of the string.

-Let's test ``str2bin`` function.
+Let's check it output.

 .. code-block:: python